SR-Leader-Class/General-3D-Spatial-Thermal-Flow-Simulator/README.md

 - Unity Compute Shader and 3D RenderTexture
 - AsyncGPUReadback-based GPU data readback
 - Building thermal environment and CFD validation concepts

-For full academic references, please see the accompanying paper in the `Docs/Paper/` folder.

 ---